 It is generally advised to clean the motor every fifteen uses, and the remaining car as and when required.
 Cleaning the car depends on the way you use it, the terrains where you drive the car, the duration of usage and other physical aspects.
 In contrast to driving on pavements, if you drive your car in muddy locations, you will definitely have to clean the car more frequently.

-Once you get a gist of the basic procedure, cleaning the RC car is not a hard nut to crack.
-We have tried to provide you a step by step guide on how to clean your RC car so that you can own a nice looking, well-kept and efficient piece of technology.
+Once you get a gist of the basic procedure, a clean RC car is not a hard nut to crack.
+We have tried to provide you a step by step guide on how to clean RC car so that you can own a nice looking, well-kept and efficient piece of technology.